serverlessworkflow/specification/specification.md

 | resource | References an auth definition to be used to access the resource defined in the operation parameter | string | yes |
 | invocation | References an auth definition to be used to invoke the operation | string | no |

 The `authRef` property references a name of a defined workflow [auth definition](#Auth-Definition).
-It can be a string, in which case the referenced [auth definition](#Auth-Definition) is used solely for the function's invocation, or an object, in which case it is possible to specify an [auth definition](#Auth-Definition) to use for the function's resource retrieval (as defined by the `operation` property) and another for its invocation.
+It can be a string or an object.

+If it's a string, the referenced [auth definition](#Auth-Definition) is used solely for the function's invocation.

+If it's an object, it is possible to specify an [auth definition](#Auth-Definition) to use for the function's resource retrieval (as defined by the `operation` property) and another for its invocation.

 Example of a function definition configured to use an [auth definition](#Auth-Definition) called "My Basic Auth" upon invocation: